sofieaasheim/supervised-learning-project/README.md

 ## Deployment

-The code is automatically deployed when pushing to the **main** branch.
+The code for the website is deployed directly from the **main** branch through Heroku.
 The web page can be found at https://tdt4173group9.herokuapp.com/.